 - Discard the water and bring a fresh pot of water to a boil.
 Cook the shrimp until they turn pink and then refresh with cold water.
 Reheat the fish balls in the boiling water for 10-20 seconds.
 Set aside

 - Bring a large pot of water to a boil.
 Add blood cockles to a boiling water.
 Give it a stir and cook until you start seeing some shells have opened, probably at around 2-3 minutes mark or longer.
 Turn off the heat and drain off water.
 Remove the cockle meats and set aside

 - Preheat a large heavy-bottom pot.
 Add laksa paste (there's already oil in there).
 Stir fry until fragrant, about 5 minutes.
 Keep stirring to prevent the paste catching at the bottom of the pot.
 Pour in the shrimp stock.
 Bring to a boil and then lower the heat to let it gently simmer for 15 minutes

 - Stir in the coconut milk. and tau pok and let it gently simmer for 10 minutes to let them soak up the gravy.
 From this point on, you don't want to let it come to a hard boil or the coconut milk with turn frothy.
 Then have a taste and adjust by adding more salt and or sugar.
 Stir in the coconut cream.
 Turn off the heat.
 The residual heat will warm up the milk.

 Cooking the noodles:

 - I use dried thick rice noodles (similar to the ones used for Vietnamese Bun Bo Hue).
-It takes about 15 minutes to boil the noodles.
+Cook the noodles according to instruction

 - Portion the rice noodles in a large bowl.
-Arrange fish balls, shrimp, cockles (if using), and bean sprouts on the noodles.
+Arrange fish balls/fish cakes, shrimp, cockles (if using), and bean sprouts on the noodles.
 Generously ladle the hot laksa broth over and sprinkle in more laksa leaves

 - Serve with sambal on the side or on the laksa.
 Serve immediately